-Gross financing and advances increased by RM2.0 billion or 15% to RM15.1 billion as at 31 December 2023 mainly from higher financing to finance, insurance and business services of RM1.3 billion, agriculture of RM0.5 billion and real estate & construction of RM0.3 billion partly offset by lower financing to manufacturing of RM0.2 billion.
-Customer deposits saw a decrease of RM0.5 billion mainly from lower deposits from individuals and business enterprises partly offset by higher deposits from non-bank financial institutions.
+Gross financing and advances increased by RM2.0 billion or 13% to RM17.1 billion as at 31 December 2024 mainly from higher financing to finance, insurance and business services of RM1.7 billion, wholesale & retail trade and restaurants & hotels of RM0.4 billion, transport, storage & communication of RM0.3 billion and households of RM0.2 billion partly offset by lower financing to real estate of RM0.4 billion and agriculture, hunting, forestry & fishing of RM0.2 billion.
+Customer deposits dipped marginally mainly from non-bank financial institutions and business enterprises partly offset by higher deposits from individuals.

-Shareholder's funds strengthened by RM268.7 million to RM2.2 billion.
-The Bank is well capitalised, after taking into account the effects of RPSIA, with Common Equity Tier 1/Tier 1 capital ratios of 24.025% and Total capital ratio of 24.575%.
+Shareholder's funds strengthened by RM286.3 million to RM2.5 billion.
+The Bank is well capitalised, after taking into account the effects of RPSIA, with Common Equity Tier 1/Tier 1 capital ratios of 28.540% and Total capital ratio of 29.081%.

-DIRECTORS' REPORT FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023 (continued)
+DIRECTORS' REPORT FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024 (continued)